PSEG Long Island Prepared to Meet Customer Demand in Extreme Heat

 - Put air conditioners on timers and don't let them run when not at home

 - Set air conditioners at 78 degrees or higher if health allows

 - Use fans to circulate cool air, which helps cut air conditioner use

 - Make sure you have replaced filters and that A/C coils are clean

-- Set refrigerators and freezers at most efficient temperature
+- Set refrigerators and freezers at most efficient temperatures

 High temperatures and high electric demand can sometimes cause scattered heat-related outages.
 PSEG Long Island has significant resources available and will address outages as quickly and safely as possible.
 Customers who experience an outage should call 1-800-490-0075.

-- Follow PSEG Long Island on Facebook and Twitter to report an outage and for updates before, during and after any major weather event
+- Follow PSEG Long Island on Facebook and Twitter to report an outage and for updates before, during and after the storm

-- Visit PSEG Long Island’s outage map to view outage information across Long Island and the Rockaways at https://outagemap.psegliny.com/
+- Visit PSEG Long Island’s outage information across Long Island and the Rockaways online at https://mypowermap.psegliny.com